Does Medicare Cover Nursing Home Care? Long-Term Care Explained

 - Physical, occupational, and speech therapy

-- Medications administered by the facility
+- Drugs the facility gives you

 - Medical equipment and supplies